arviz-devs/arviz/paper/paper.md

 Plotting functions have also been redesigned to support modularity at multiple levels:

 * At a high level, `ArviZ` offers a collection of “batteries-included” plots.
 These are built-in plotting functions providing sensible defaults for common tasks like MCMC sampling diagnostics, predictive checks, and model comparison.
 * At an intermediate level, the API enables easier customization of batteries-included plots and simplifies the creation of new plots.
-This is achieved through the `PlotCollection` class, which enables developers and advanced users to focus solely on the plotting logic, without needing to handle faceting or aesthetics.
+This is achieved through the `PlotCollection` class, which enables developers and advanced users to focus solely on the plotting logic, delegating any faceting or aesthetic mappings to `PlotCollection`.
 * At a lower level, we have improved the separation between computational and plotting logic, reducing code duplication and enhancing modular design.
 These changes also facilitate support for multiple plotting backends, improving extensibility and maintainability.
 Currently, `ArviZ` supports three plotting backends: matplotlib [@Hunter_2007], Bokeh [@Bokeh_2018], and plotly [@plotly_2015].

+Thanks to this new design, the cost of adding "batteries-included" plots has reduced in more than half even though `ArviZ` now supports one extra backend.
+Consequently, redesigned `ArviZ` already has 37 "batteries-included", 10 more than the 0.x versions.

 ## Examples

 For the first example, we use the low-level array interface.
 We construct an array resembling data from MCMC sampling.
 We have 4 chains and 1000 draws for two posterior variables.
-We can compute the effective sample sizes for this array using the stats interface.
+We can compute the effective sample sizes for this array using the array interface.
 For this, we need to specify which axes represent the chains and which the draws.
+On the flip side, this array interface is available installing only `arviz-stats`, `numpy` and `scipy`.

     import numpy as np
-    from arviz import array_stats
+    from arviz_stats.base import array_stats

     rng = np.random.default_rng()
     samples = rng.normal(size=(4, 1000, 2))  # (chain, draw, variable)
     array_stats.ess(samples, chain_axis=0, draw_axis=1)

-We now contrast the low-level array interface with the xarray interface.
+We now contrast the low-level array interface with the recommended xarray interface.
 When converting the NumPy array to a `DataTree`, ArviZ assigns `chain` and `draw` as named dimensions based on the assumed dimension order, so this information is already encoded in the resulting object and does not need to be specified explicitly when calling other functions.

     import arviz as az
     dt_samples = az.convert_to_datatree(samples)